DyingShades/justinluong.com/menu/Grasslandrestorationpractitioners.md

       honor nature through traditional practices and bringing tribal community together for cultural burning, and land/water conservation.
-      Marcela’s main role is to oversee the implementation of restoration projects lead by state, federal, and private agencies both on and off Tribal Lands.
-Her main duties include creating restoration plans and managing the tribal nursery, including collecting seeds and growing plants to be used in restoration projects.
+      Marcela’s main role is to oversee the implementation of restoration projects lead by state, federal, and private agencies.
 She is also responsible for grant management, overseeing the tribal community garden and managing various Clean Water Act projects on tribal land.
       It is important to her that every project incorporates culture, revitalizes traditional